Sèrge Kevyn

 Sèrge Kevyn Aboué Angoué (born 3 August 1994) is a Gabonese professional footballer who plays as a forward for the Gabon national team.

-Career
+Club career

 Born in Port-Gentil, Kevyn began his career in Portugal with AD Nogueirense before joining Marítimo B. He stayed at the club for a season before signing with fellow Portuguese side Vizela.
 After another season he signed with Campeonato de Portugal side Leiria.
-On August 2019, he signed for Mumbai City in the Indian Super League.
+In August 2019, he signed for Mumbai City in the Indian Super League.

-International
+International career

 Kevyn made his international debut on 5 March 2014 for Gabon in a friendly against Morocco.
 He came on as a substitute as Gabon drew 1–1.